Chapter 13 : Romania

 “I know.
-Can you really believe that next month is our Anniversary already?”
+Can you really believe it's been a year and a half already?”
 Charlie smiled.

 The room tensed up yet again.

-“Is it?”
+“Has it?”
 Hermione’s voice shook.
 “I must’ve forgotten.
-I can’t believe it’s April already.”
+I can’t believe it’s December already.”

 “Ginny, can you and Harry watch Titus tomorrow night?
 I have plans for Hermione and I.” He asked his baby sister.
 “The practice’ll do you good.”

 “Why?
 I’m not pregnant.”
 Ginny snorted.
 “Don’t get me wrong, I love the little guy, but I don’t need practice.”